UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: Problem Setting and Related Works

 \subsection{Implicit Neural Representations}

 Implicit neural representations (INRs), implemented via NNs, are functions $f_{\nn}(\cdot)$ mapping coordinates $\bm{x}$ to a coordinate-wise feature $f_\nn(\bm{x})$ of interest, with parameters $\nn$ trained to match some observed signal $S$.
-Due to their general and scalable formulation, INRs have been applied to a wide range of data modalities including: 3D scenes \cite{sitzmann2019scene}, voxel grids \cite{dupont2022data,mescheder2019occupancy}, video \cite{li2021neural}, and audio \cite{sitzmann2020implicit}.
+Due to their general and scalable formulation, INRs have been applied to a wide range of data modalities including: 3D scenes \citep{sitzmann2019scene}, voxel grids \citep{dupont2022data,mescheder2019occupancy}, video \citep{li2021neural}, and audio \citep{sitzmann2020implicit}.
 In this work, we focus on UQ of INRs for CT reconstruction of a 2D image $f$, with pixel inputs $\bm{x}=(x,y)\in\mathbb{R}^2$ and observed sinogram $S$.
 We leave exploration of more complex data modalities, such as 3D or 4D CT reconstruction, for future work.

-In recent years, INRs have grown popular both in computer graphics and unrelated fields like medical imaging \cite{NEURIPS2020_55053683}, arguably inspired by state-of-the-art novel view synthesis results achieved by neural radiance fields (NeRF)~\cite{mildenhall2020nerf}.
-Since NeRF, INRs have been successfully applied to: high-resolution 3D scenes from unstructured collections of 2D images \cite{martin2021nerf}; scalable large scene view synthesis \cite{tancik2022blocknerf}; generative modelling \cite{dupont2021generative}; and meta-learning \cite{tancik2021learned}, to name a few.
-Meanwhile, several improvements in INR architectures have accompanied these empirical gains, such as random Fourier features (RFFs) \cite{rahimi2007random} encodings~\citep{NEURIPS2020_55053683} and periodic activation functions \cite{sitzmann2020implicit}, both of which have a tunable frequency hyperparameter $\omega$ that enables INRs to represent high frequency functions.
-In UncertaINR, we adopted RFF encodings, detailed in Appendices~\ref{sec:inr_tune} and~\ref{sec:exp_des_appendix}, and similarly found $\omega$ critical for decent reconstruction accuracy (Appendix~\ref{sec:mcd_model_analysis}).
+In recent years, INRs have grown popular both in computer graphics and unrelated fields like medical imaging \citep{NEURIPS2020_55053683}, arguably inspired by state-of-the-art novel view synthesis results achieved by neural radiance fields (NeRF)~\citep{mildenhall2020nerf}.
+Since NeRF, INRs have been successfully applied to: high-resolution 3D scenes from unstructured collections of 2D images \citep{martin2021nerf}; scalable large scene view synthesis \citep{tancik2022blocknerf}; generative modelling \citep{dupont2021generative}; meta-learning \citep{tancik2021learned}; and image segmentation of medical scans \citep{khan2022implicit}.
+Meanwhile, several improvements in INR architectures have accompanied these empirical gains, such as random Fourier feature (RFF) \citep{rahimi2007random} encodings~\citep{NEURIPS2020_55053683} and periodic activation functions \citep{sitzmann2020implicit}, both of which have a tunable frequency hyperparameter $\Omega_0$ that enables INRs to represent high frequency functions.
+In UncertaINR, we adopted RFF encodings, detailed in Appendices~\ref{sec:inr_tune} and~\ref{sec:exp_des_appendix}, and similarly found $\Omega_0$ critical for decent reconstruction accuracy (Appendix~\ref{sec:mcd_model_analysis}).
+One key challenge for INRs is their long evaluation times.
+However, recent literature has focused on addressing this challenge, successfully leveraging sparse voxel models \citep{yu2021plenoxels} and multiresolution hash-encodings \citep{mueller2022instant} to reduce evaluation times by orders of magnitude.